ericchin/elk/README.md

-# Liferay NAS 2015 - ELK: Unlocking Your Data's Potential
+# ELK - Elasticsearch Logstash Kibana

 ## Apache (for Liferay)
 Add the below in the `log_config_module` section with the other log configurations.
 This is the format that the logstash apache configuration file will parse.